scottlepp/go-duck/README.md

-# Go wrapper for duckdb cli
+# Go wrapper for DuckDB CLI
 * Doesn't require CGO.
-* Requires duckdbd cli to be in the path.
+* Requires duckdb cli to be in the path.

 ## Dataframes
 * Allows querying dataframes using SQL, with all the aggregate/window/analytics functions from DuckDB.